 Here are some helpful websites for the application process:

-For most of us, studying abroad at a boarding school means you get to spend less time with your family and old friends.
+A busy school schedule means you get to spend less time with your family and old friends, especially if you choose to study abroad for high school.
 School breaks are when you can make up for the time you spent away.
 Go out for meals, play board games, attend concerts, go camping, or do anything else that can help you make more valuable memories with them.

-Buy some gifts for your friends and family before leaving from EF Academy to let them know that you haven’t forgotten them.
-Afterall, that’s something that you might get taunts for when you meet them after a couple of months.
+If you’re studying abroad, buy some gifts for your friends and family before you leave campus and bring them with you.
+Your loved ones will be so happy that you haven’t forgotten them.
+After all, that’s something you might get taunts for when you meet them after a couple of months.
 So come prepared with gifts!

 7. Do an internship or summer course